eluckie/VenderOrderTracker.Solution/README.md

 ## Known Bugs

-* _Any known issues_
+* No known bugs.
-* _should go here_

 ## Stretch Plans

-* Allow order names to be clickable links where you are able to view that order's details
 * Add the ability to delete individual Vendors, all Orders belonging to a Vendor, individual Orders, or all Vendors
 * Add the ability to update Vendor or Order details
-* Add the ability for Pierre to note whether an order has been paid for or not
+* Add the ability to note whether an order has been paid for or not
 * Add custom CSS and JavaScript
 * Add search functionality